vadimgierko/linky-notes/README.md

 - your notes are easy to search & filter via tags search bar on the main page (you can also use ctrl-f search if you need)
 - you don't need folders, categories or labels to organize your notes, so there is no structure or hierarchy to manage (and strugle) with
 - you can add as many tags to your note/s, as you need (no limits)
-- you can add sources & authors to your notes (& automatically build your sources & authors base, which will be available in the future)
 - this app is not overloaded with crazy features & has simple user friendly interface
 - no more overthinking about how to organize or find your notes
 - you'll save a tone of time & mental resources you can use for creative activities, learning or developing projects